Jamie-hb/persist/README.md

 metrics = run_persistence(df)
 ```

-Let's take a look at those genes with the highest CoSS scores
+The CoSS is a measure of the amount of spatial structure in a gene's expression patter.
+Let's take a look at those genes with the highest CoSS scores:

 ```python